pdyxs/sudoku-puzzles/src/puzzles/sunny-with-a-chance-of-fog/rules.md

 {sudoku}

-Counting circles: A digit N within a circle appears in circles N times.
+Renban Lines: Digits on a line form a set of non-repeating, consecutive digits in any order.

+Kropki: If two cells do not have a grid line between them, their digits are consecutive.
+If a line is hollow between two cells, the digit in one cell is double the other.

 Encroaching fog: The grid is not covered in fog.
-Placing a correct digit in a cell will summon fog to that cell, and in some cases, other cells as well.
-Clues beneath the fog are no longer valid.
-No guessing or erasing of digits is required (though you might need to erase pencilmarks).
+Placing a correct digit in a cell will summon fog to that cell, and to the 8 surrounding cells.
+No guessing or erasing of digits is required.

-Grid-line Kropki: If two cells do not have a grid line between them, their digits are consecutive.
+Notes:
+* In this puzzle, constraints are being rendered in non-standard ways.

-Note: The colour tool will not work, and the line tool is strange.
+* The colour tool will not work, and the line tool is strange.
 Such is the price of summoning fog!